 What’s happening in the field is automatically and instantly packaged up and sent from vehicle hardware to the fleet software, instead of being manually recorded and reported by drivers.
 Fleet managers have access to the data they need to do their jobs, and it’s all in one place.

-With the right team and the best fleet management software, businesses have the tools and the data they need to operate a smarter and more productive fleet.
+With the right technology, businesses have the tools and the data they need to operate a smarter and more productive fleet.